grow/grow/content/docs/documents.md

 ## Anatomy

+### File types

+Aside from the *_blueprint.yaml* folder, files in a content collection's directory are treated as a content documents.
+Grow accepts content documents in the following formats, indicated by their file extensions:

+  - Markdown (.md)
+  - YAML (.yaml)

 ### Document path

 The __document path__ of a content document is its path relative to the pod's `/content/` directory.
 For example, a document whose [pod path](#) is `/content/pages/welcome.md` would have a document path of __pages/welcome.md__.

 ### Front matter

-A YAML document prepended to a Markdown body.
+YAML front matter is YAML metadata that is prepended to a document's body.

 Front matter contains fields.
 Field names prefixed with a dollar sign ($) are ones which are built-in to Grow.
 Front matter is encapsulated by three dashes (`---`).
 From views, fields can be accessed using `{{doc.<field name>}}` where <field name> is the name of the field.
 The dollar sign prefix should be omitted from field names accessed using template variables.

+As long as a blueprint specifies a document's `view` and its `path`, including YAML front matter in a content document is optional.

+### Body

+A document's body is the stuff that comes after its YAML front matter.
+For Markdown-formatted documents, Grow provides a shortcut for accessing rendered HTML using `{{doc.html}}` (see the `html` API function below).
+The unprocessed body contents can be accessed with `{{doc.body}}`.

+## Example documents

 ### Markdown body

-A body of a Markdown-formatted document.
-From views, the Markdown body processed into HTML can be accessed using `{{doc.html}}` (see the `html` API function below).

-###
+Markdown-formatted documents can optionall have YAML front matter, delimited using `---`.

+    # /content/pages/foo.md

     ---
     $title: Hello, Grow!